tienthegainz/Fluentd_test/README.md

 ![log](demo_resource/user.png)

 ## Explain the config
-Define service to get the input through a port:
+Define service to listen to any request go to port 5001 and log them:
 ```
 <source>
   @type http